“Remote selling is here to stay.”

 Here are some practical tips from my experience leading a virtual remote sales team for the past four years.

-In 2020, #salesteams around the world were forced to quickly adapt and learn #remote #sellingtechniques. 😰Get here the best #tips and practices from @M_3Jr #remoteselling Click To Tweet
+after #covid, #salesteams around the world were forced to quickly adapt and learn #remote #sellingtechniques.
+Get here the best #tips and practices from @M_3Jr #remoteselling Share on XTurn the Camera On

-The next best thing to being face-to-face with someone is communicating through video.
+The next best thing to being face-to-face with someone is communicating through a video conference call.

 Neuroscience shows that thanks to mirror neurons, our brain connects emotionally to the facial expressions and body language of another person.
 It doesn’t matter if it’s during an in-person conversation or through video conferencing.